Giants prove once again that they just don't get it

 For whom, for what?

-This doesn’t have the look or feel of a team that is looking toward its future at all.
-It’s apropos consider the type of season this has been.
+This doesn’t have the look or feel of a team looking toward its future.
+It’s apropos considering the type of season this has been.
 The Giants lost their fifth straight overall and third straight since coach Ben McAdoo and general manager Jerry Reese were fired.

-They’re in no-man’s land right now, with Spagnuolo trying desperately to win games before he interviews for the full-time gig and ownership unwilling to force any game-day personnel decisions on the coaching staff.
+They’re in no-man’s land right now, with Spagnuolo trying desperately to win games before he interviews for the full-time gig and ownership unwillingly forces any game-day personnel decisions on the coaching staff.
 Spagnuolo played his part in this latest embarrassment by electing to punt on a fourth-and-2 from the Cardinals 40-yard line after a silly string of events surrounding the end of the first quarter.
 So much for playing to win.

 What the Giants put on the field Sunday was Eli Manning at quarterback with a ragtag bunch of weapons (especially after rookie tight end Evan Engram left with a rib injury) alongside the two-time Super Bowl winner.
 Manning and the Giants were shut out for the first time since Week 6 of 2014 and scored 10 or fewer points for the sixth time this season.